Mai0313/AgentCanvas/README.md

   - **Regenerate**: Deletes current response and generates a new one

 ### Advanced Input Methods

 - **Image Input**: Users can paste images using Ctrl+V, which are then incorporated into chat completions
 - **Message Manipulation**: Edit and copy functionality for message management
+- **Smooth Animations**: Fluid transition from homepage to conversation interface

+## TODO Features

+- [ ] Chat History: Implement a feature to view past conversations
+- [ ] User Authentication: Allow users to save their chat history and settings
+- [ ] RAG (Retrieval-Augmented Generation): Integrate a system to fetch relevant documents or data to enhance responses

 ## How to Use